epuer18/HousekeepingService/README.md

 This app allows housekeeping service providers to post their services to connect them to people seeking housekeeping.
 The app provides a platform for both service providers and consumers.
 The app implements a basic signing up system, and provides users with the choice to see services to book or to post appointments.
 Posting a service connects to a database that lets other users see it in the booking area.
 Finally, users can provide ratings to appointments based on their experience.

+## Functionalities:

+- Landing Page:
+  - Welcomes user to application and gives option to login or sign up
+- Create an account:
+  - user is able to sign up and user credentials to sign back in.
+- Create Service:
+  - user is able to create a service
+  - can add name, phone number, location, day and time availability, hourly rate, and what services they provide
+- Book Service:
+  - can book a service that matches their savings
+- Rating system:
+  - user can rate thier experince with a service

 ## Installation:

 - clone this repository to local machine